 The water museum is located north of Amir Chakhmaq square in the city of Yazd (region of the same name) and its construction dates back to the years between 1266 and 1269 of the solar Hegira.
 It in the year 1379, in conjunction with the first international conference on Qanat, started its business as a museum.

-Located in one of the ancient houses of the city called Kalāhduzhā, it showcases the history of water over a few thousand years in this desert landscape.
-What sets it apart from other water museums is the passage of a Qanat a hundred years old.
+Located in one of the ancient town houses called Kalāhduzhā, it showcases the history of water over a few thousand years in this desert landscape.
+What distinguishes it from other water museums is the passage in it of a Qanat a hundred years old.

 The museum building has five floors divided as follows:

 -first floor, place of the bifurcation of two Qanat: Rahim Ābād and Zāraj with over 2000 years of age, 75 km long, still active today.

 -second floor o payab: food storage place.
 The payab is an octagonal warehouse with a tank in the center to store various foods with an almost fixed temperature of 14 degrees in all seasons of the year and the water of the Qanat flowing through it keeps the air humid.

 -third floor, summer residence with rooms and numerous corridors to spend the hot and exhausting days of summer.

 -fourth floor, place of residence with rooms panj dari (characterized by five large contiguous windows) Talar (porches supported by slender wooden columns), rooms with sash windows, kitchen and place where the house service staff lived.

 - fifth floor or roof known as chahkhane (lett: casa del pozzo) through which two people in charge of extracting water from Qanat, with the use of the well wheel, they picked it up and then poured it into a container for the family members on the ground floor to use it for drinking and for domestic purposes.